CliffS/ikea-tradfri/README.md

 with a `.then()` or by `await`ing the result.
 Either way you should `catch` any error.

+It is safe to call `tradfri.connect()` multiple times or simultaneously on the same instance.
+The first call will perform the actual connect; subsequent calls will resolve when the connect is completed.

 ### First time

   The first time you connect, you should use the code from the bottom